remyxai/VQASynth/README.md

 VLMs trained using VQASynth 🎹
 * estimate 3D distances between objects in an image
-* describe distances colloquially, convert between common units
+* describe distances colloquially, convert between common units of measurement
 * answer queries about the orientation and spatial relationships between objects
 * base responses on consistent references like floors and surfaces